Geronaso/flask-sort/README.md

 https://flask-sort.azurewebsites.net/

-It may require some time to start the application, please open the link and a wait a little before sending requests to the endpoints.
+It may require some time to start the application, please open the link and wait a little before sending requests to the endpoints.

 There is no index page, it only receives post messages at the specified endpoints.